subirbiswas86/BatteryManagement/README.md

 This equation is used to calculate the voltage of the cell at any point.

 3.2 Battery
-The Battery resembles a battery pack with 3 battries.
-This implementation assumes three battries are present in a battery pack.
-Other than the battries, the battery pack has switches for each battry to connect or disconnect it.
+The Battery resembles a battery pack with 3 batteries.
+This implementation assumes three batteries are present in a battery pack.
+Other than the batteries, the battery pack has switches for each battery to connect or disconnect it.
 The battery provides a output voltage and when connected to a load also the output current.
 The design assumes that the output voltage is the voltage of the connected battery that has minimum battery voltage.
 It also assumes that the internal series resistance are negligible compared to the connected load.
 The source current of the connected cells are calculated by dividing the output current in a ratio that is directly proportional to the potential difference and inversely proportional to the internal series resistance.
-The battery pack provides APIs to set battry voltages, series resistance, load resistance and get switch states, output voltage and current, and run, stop and reset the battery.
+The battery pack provides APIs to set battery voltages, series resistance, load resistance and get switch states, output voltage and current, and run, stop and reset the battery.
 The battery actually implements the balancing algorithm by operating the switches when the battery is connected to a load and running, i.e. closed circuit.

 3.3 Simulation